People

 Dr. Ryan Kuesel

-Ryan is originally from Holland, Michigan.
-He joined the Hopkins lab as a postdoctoral researcher in the spring of 2023.
-He completed his Doctorate at the University of Kentucky in the Gonthier lab studying spotted-wing drosophila in blueberry, raspberry, and blackberry crops.
-He completed his Bachelor of Science at the University of Michigan.
-His doctoral work focused on identifying management practices that reduce spotted-wing drosophila damage to small fruit crops.
-He also has a passion for landscape ecology and multivariate statistical modeling, and his doctoral work included a study of how landscape contexts affect spotted-wing drosophila pressure for growers.
-His doctoral work made him an expert raspberry, blackberry, and blueberry grower and a novice organic vegetable grower.
-He enjoys leading outreach and extension to growers and has shared best practices for spotted-wing drosophila management with growers in Kentucky.
-He is excited to adapt his statistical and field-based skills to discover causes of honeybee hive deaths in Washington so commercial beekeepers can better manage colony health.
-In his free time, Ryan hikes in pursuit of plant, insect, and landscape photos and plays video games (especially Nintendo and Final Fantasy).
-He is a plant, insect, and anime nerd.
+Ryan is originally from Holland, Michigan, and he completed his PhD at the University of Kentucky in the Gonthier lab studying spotted-wing drosophila in blueberry, raspberry, and blackberry crops.
+His doctoral work focused on identifying landscape influences on spotted-wing drosophila and management practices that reduce damage to small fruit crops.
+His work also made him an excellent small fruit grower and a novice organic vegetable grower.
+He has a passion for landscape ecology and multivariate statistics and his work at WSU applies both to commercial scale operations and individual honey bee colony health.
+In his free time, Ryan hikes in pursuit of plant, insect, and landscape photos and plays video games.

 (he/him/his)